SubhamTyagi/Last-Launcher/README.md

 # Last Launcher  [![translate](https://img.shields.io/badge/Translation-Crowdin-green)](https://crowdin.com/project/last-launcher)

-Last Launcher is Simple, Minimal, Customizable and One Page Android launcher.
-It aims to provide fastest and simplest user experience.
+Last Launcher is a simple, minimal, and customizable one page Android launcher.
+It aims to provide the fastest and simplest user experience.

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="50">](https://f-droid.org/packages/io.github.subhamtyagi.lastlauncher/)

 ### Short story:
-I always in quest of simple and minimal launcher that is light weight on RAM and easy on Device battery.
-I fed-up by all Android Launcher that are available on F-DROID and Play store(although some are great).
-So I started developing this launcher which is small in size and fast and full featured.
+I have been questing for a simple and minimal launcher that is light weight on RAM and easy on Device battery.
+I became fed up by the Android launchers that are available on F-Droid and Google Play Store, although some are great.
+So I started developing this launcher which is small in size, fast, and full featured.

 ## Features
 * Low Battery and CPU usage.
 * Faster than fastest. :)
-* Always free and open source and no ads.
+* Always free and open source with no ads.
 * Material design.
-* No icon and widgets (~~may be a disadvantage~~).
+* No icons and widgets.
 * Colorful app names.
-* Custom Fonts selection.
+* Custom Font selection.

 ## Contribution and Donation
 1. Create a Pull Request.
-All codes are simple and well commented.
+All code is simple and well commented.
 2. Translate this app on [Crowdin](https://crowdin.com/project/last-launcher) in your local language.

 ### To do